 In the past, several different people often interviewed children, i.e. school staff, Department of Child Services (DCS), law enforcement, prosecutor’s office.
 Children were being traumatized by having to tell their story over and over.
 Also, they were often interviewed in police stations, which are not child-friendly.
 As a response to those concerns, the Child Advocacy Center was born.

 Our goal is to ensure that the child is the main priority during their time at Susie’s Place.” — About Susie’s Place

 Strides to Success

 “Strides mission is to provide unique equine experiences that promote learning opportunities that strengthen and develop lives.
 Strides to Success combines a research based learning model with metaphoric experiences that encourage personal growth and development in both adults and youth.

 Because of the diverse range of expertise among the staff, Strides to Success custom builds the experience for each client.
 We do not offer canned programs but rather we take the time to understand each individual and custom tailor mounted and unmounted interaction with our horses for the best outcomes.

 We offer different types of workshops throughout the year to help people learn the skills needed to love what you do, do what you love, and make a living at what you love to do!” — About Strides to Success

-If you’d like to be a part of the four weeks in April and lend your help to these four worthy causes let the Volunteer Committee know.
+If you’d like to be a part of the four charities weeks in April and lend your help to these four worthy charities let the Volunteer Committee know.
 There are never too many hands for a good deed.